sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 17. [Smoke Background Effect Widget for Elementor (Pro)](https://unlimited-elements.com/smoke-background-effect-widget-for-elementor/)  The smoke Background Effect Widget for Elementor is a smoke animation effect that helps you bring life to your website.
 It provides an eye-catching liquid animation effect that draws attention and adds a unique touch to your site.
 WebGL-Fluid-Simulation.

-18. [Snow Background Widget for Elementor (Pro)](https://unlimited-elements.com/snow-background-widget-for-elementor/)  Add stunning Snow background effects to your Elementor pages in a matter of seconds, allowing you to make your section’s background pop in a few clicks.
+18. [Snow Background Widget for Elementor (Pro)](https://unlimited-elements.com/snow-background-widget-for-elementor/)  Add stunning Snow background effects to your Elementor pages in a matter of seconds, allowing you to make your sectionвЂ™s background pop in a few clicks.
 The Snow Background widget is customizable with many options to create a amazing snow background that suits your Elementor page the best.
 Create an amazing interactive Snow Background effect on your Elementor website.

 19. [Fireworks Background Widget for Elementor (Pro)](https://unlimited-elements.com/fireworks-background-widget-for-elementor/)  The Fireworks background widget will help you create stunning sections with awesome styles on your Elementor website.
 Use the advanced customization options to edit the widget: Firework Color Range, Firework Emitter Range, Delay Between Fireworks, Firework Explosion Size, Trace Length, Firework Speed, Firework Sound,  and the Brightness Range.